 But if we cannot even agree on how to define a system, and what its components are, how can we presume to study it?
 The answer to this question takes us back to the definition of systems in the previous sections (see here).
 We focus on describing the system as a whole, not with reference to individual constituents.
 This is something that will perhaps become clearer in the chapters that follow, where I describe a language school as a complex system.
 In this description, I do not concern myself with an exact specification of the system’s boundaries or an inventory of the components which could potentially be included in its definition.
 What I will describe, instead, are the outcomes of their interaction, or — put differently — the phenomena that I observe in the collective activity of the school.
 In such a holistic description, borders and inventories are of secondary importance.

-I hope you enjoyed reading this extract.
-My publishers are keen that I make you aware that the book can be ordered through Amazon, or directly from the publishers’ website.
-I have tried to keep the price down by forfeiting any royalties, and I hope that you find the content of the book interesting enough to justify investing the price the publishers charge.
-I will be sharing more extracts in this space, and I am looking forward to your feedback!
+My publishers would also like you to know that the book can be ordered through Amazon, or directly from their website.
+I have tried to keep the price down by forfeiting any royalties, and I hope that you find the content of the book interesting enough to justify the modest investment involved.
+Alternatively, feel free to use the social sharing links below to share this information with anyone who might be interested.